 - Let the machine finish the cycle

-Easy peasy!
+I promised that learning how to dye table linens is easy peasy!
 I turned on a timer so I knew when to keep re-setting my machine to ensure it was agitated for the hour or so.
 In between timer chimes I puttered.
 By the time my linens were dyed, I could check off a DIY project and “clean the house” from my to-do list.
 Win!
 This might be why I like dyeing things so much…

 The table cloth (and matching napkins) turned out beautifully!